ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_cef/how-to-1.md

 This command will compile the updated code and rebuild the `cefsimple` application with your modifications.
 Remember, it's important to be in the directory where your CMake build files are located when executing this command.

 ### Custom webpage
-You will now create a custom index.html file to fetch data from the JSONPlaceholder:
+You will now create a custom index.html file to fetch the data from the JSONPlaceholder:
 1. Create the new folder `C:\web`.
 2. Under `C:\web` create a new file `index.html` and modify it as follows: